dask/dask/docs/source/index.rst

 distributed
 ===========

 Distributed is a lightweight library for distributed computing in Python.
-It extends the both the ``concurrent.futures`` and ``dask`` APIs to moderate sized clusters.
-See :doc:`quickstart <quickstart>` to get started.
+It extends both the ``concurrent.futures`` and ``dask`` APIs to moderate sized clusters.
+See :doc:`the quickstart <quickstart>` to get started.

 This library is experimental, broken, and unstable.